elicox0/ACME-labs/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Acknowledgement
+This code began as the solutions to the Facial Recognition lab in Foundations of Applied Mathematics, Volume 1 by Jeffrey Humpherys, Tyler J. Jarvis, and Emily J. Evans.